 Pick a Mantra for Japa:

 Pick a Mantra for Japa from the given list only if you do not have a master to provide you with your mantra.
-The mantra you pick should be adjacent to your heart; it’s feeling/form/meaning should touch your heart with each recitation.
+The mantra you pick should be adjacent to your heart; its feeling/form/meaning should touch your heart with each recitation.
 So, here is the list of commonly chanted mantras.

 (i) Om